flavienbwk/book-devops/eng/AUDIOBOOK.md

 This will require you to regularly present the progress of your project: both so they remember and so they understand.
 It's always risky to assume a project is understood after the first presentation, especially when introducing a new paradigm.

-Plan to set up an internal team: there will always be bugs to fix, configurations to adjust, and features to add.
+Plan to set up an internal team : there will always be bugs to fix, configurations to adjust, and features to add.
 Whether developed internally or by a contractor, you'll face the phenomenon of software erosion.
-This refers to the issues software may face over time when left unattended (critical security updates, full disk space, processes that stop working...).
+This refers to the issues software may face over time when left unattended.
+For instance there may be critical security updates, full disk space or processes that stop working...

 Don't think that a contractor can solve all your problems: you'll lose money and won't achieve your goals.
 The result of a contractor will only be the product of your ability to synthesize your challenges.
 Yet, during a transformation phase, you'll discover new issues every week.
 Unlike you and your team, the contractor probably won't be continuously present in your organization to capture all stakeholder challenges.

 Starting your DevOps initiative requires envisioning the recruitment of several profiles:

-- A team leader whose engineering skills are recognized and who has excellent communication abilities.
+1. A team leader whose engineering skills are recognized and who has excellent communication abilities.
-- Software engineers who will develop solutions to business or user needs.
+2. Software engineers who will develop solutions to business or user needs.
-- SRE/DevOps who will develop your foundation and manage the software development/deployment cycle.
+3. SRE/DevOps engineers who will develop your foundation and manage the software development/deployment cycle.

 Whether you're a senior manager or a mission officer aiming to enhance the services your organization offers, you will need to justify your initiative to your superiors and the rest of your organization.
 It's therefore essential to understand how to communicate effectively so everyone buys into your project.
 Let's explore some strategies for doing this in the next chapter.